Item uses these practice principles: Reflective practice, Partnerships with families, Partnerships with professionals.

 - lesson guides for all songs from the 'Bonkers Beat & You' CD

-- PDF files of songs with links to the Early Years Learning Framework and National Quality Framework
+- songs in PDF format with links to the Early Years Learning Framework and National Quality Framework

 - newsletters for parents/carers with transitional songs

-- access to a closed members group on Facebook
+- access to members only closed group on Facebook

 - a weekly blog.